Skip to content

 Data extraction

-Quantitative and qualitative data will be extracted from studies included in the review by two independent reviewers using the standardised JBI data extraction tool in JBI SUMARI26 or in RevMan (version 5.0) The data extracted will include specific details about the populations, study methods, phenomena of interest, context etc., and outcomes of relevance to the review question(s).
-Specifically, quantitative data will be composed of data-based outcomes of descriptive and/or inferential statistical tests23.
-In addition, qualitative data will be composed of verbatim themes or subthemes with corresponding illustrations and will be assigned a level of credibility depending on the quality of the data23.
-This protocol was developed in line with the PRISMA-P checklist31, which can be found in Extended Data25.
+Quantitative and qualitative data will be extracted from studies included in the review by two independent reviewers using the standardised JBI data extraction tool for MMSR following a convergent integrated approach, in JBI SUMARI35 or in RevMan (version 5.0).
+The data extracted will include specific details about the populations, study methods, phenomena of interest, context etc., and outcomes of relevance to the review question(s).
+Specifically, quantitative data will be composed of data-based outcomes of descriptive and/or inferential statistical tests32.
+In addition, qualitative data will be composed of verbatim themes or subthemes with corresponding illustrations and will be assigned a level of credibility depending on the quality of the data32.
+This protocol was developed in line with the PRISMA-P checklist39, which can be found in Extended Data34.

 Data transformation